UNMAS Cyprus: “Removing threats, building confidence, and facilitating lasting peace”

-In July 2016, UNMAS became an integral component of UNFICYP, providing dedicated expertise in mine action planning and coordination, demining capacity, quality assurance oversight, and data management for mine action information.
-The objectives of UNMAS operations are: to reduce the threat of landmines and explosive remnants of war (ERW), to contribute to confidence building measures; to facilitate a return to normal living conditions; and to ensure safer freedom of movement for UNFICYP, UN partners, and communities.
-UNMAS also provides assistance to the Committee on Missing Persons (CMP) to ensure safe access to areas it conducts activities and to UNFICYP for explosive ordnance disposal call out tasks.
+In July 2016, UNMAS became an integral component of UNFICYP, providing dedicated expertise in mine action planning and coordination, operational demining capacity (2016-17), quality assurance oversight, and data management of mine action information.
+The objectives of UNMAS operations are to: reduce the threat of landmines and explosive remnants of war (ERW) to contribute to confidence building measures; facilitate a return to normal living conditions; and to ensure safer freedom of movement for UNFICYP, UN partners, and communities.
+UNMAS also provides assistance to the Committee on Missing Persons to facilitate safe access to areas it conducts activities and technical guidance to UNFICYP for small arms ammunition storage.

 Confidence building measures